pinkflozd/subsonic/README.md

 Usage
 -----

 A WAR compiled from the latest tag is provided on the [Releases page](https://github.com/EugeneKay/subsonic/releases), which can be installed to a Tomcat webapps/ directory, and should "just work".
-If you wish, you can build Subsonic from these sources for yourself by playing along with the following instructions.

 Please see the [INSTALL document](https://github.com/EugeneKay/subsonic/blob/release/INSTALL.md) for instructions on building from source and installation.